thibaudcolas/frontend-starter-kit/docs/README.md

 | IE | Desktop | 9 |
 | IE | Desktop | 8 |
 | Safari | Windows | All |

+### No-JavaScript users

+Features should only be built in JavaScript where relevant.
+JavaScript should be applied as a [progressive enhancement (PE)](https://en.wikipedia.org/wiki/Progressive_enhancement) where possible.

+If JavaScript is the only way for a feature to work (double check with a teammate!), a ["please enable JavaScript"](https://github.com/springload/frontend-starter-kit/blob/master/core/templates/core/snippets/enable-javascript.html) message should be present in a `<noscript>` tag to address the issue.

 ## Accessibility